MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/security/defender/advanced-hunting-query-language.md

 ## <a name="try-your-first-query"></a>Experimente a primeira consulta

-No Centro de segurança do Microsoft 365, vá até **Hunting** para executar sua primeira consulta.
+No Microsoft 365 de segurança, vá até **Hunting** para executar sua primeira consulta.
 Use o seguinte exemplo:

 ```kusto
 // Finds PowerShell execution events that could involve a download